Who owns an image? Guide to licensing imagery on ArchiPro.

 Every photo taken inherently contains copyright—that is the right to copy.
 Below we take a look at who owns copyright, what it gives them the right to do, and what represents a breach to that copyright.

-The Copyright Act 1994 aims to protect the rights of the creator who originally expressed the “idea”—that is the image—by giving the creator a property right to that original work.
+The Copyright Acts in both NZ and Australia aim to protect the rights of the creator who originally expressed the “idea”—that is the image—by giving the creator a property right to that original work.

 The owner of a photographic image—whether that’s a physical print or a digital image—decides who can copy, publish, sell, or show that work.
 All images are protected by copyright.